 Our healthcare providers and all of our employees put our patients and their families first — treating them with warmth and compassion — just like we’d want our own family members treated.
 Our specializations include stem cell, bone marrow, kidney, liver, lung, heart, small bowel, intestinal and other transplantations; cancer care; non-Hodgkin’s and Hodgkin’s lymphoma; leukemia; interventional radiology for oncology related procedures; minimally invasive surgery; whiplash related surgeries; epilepsy; stroke; prostate and urological procedures; ENT; orthopedics, pediatrics and pediatric oncology; neurology; pathology; clinical and genetics laboratory based evaluation and treatment recommendations; immunohistochemistry; flow cytometry; molecular hematology; cytogenetics and radiological rests and evaluations.

 The recognition is based on a telephone survey of recently discharged patients.
 These individuals were asked to share their perceptions regarding five key areas of their overall hospital experience: dignity and respect; speed and efficiency; comfort; information and communication; and emotional support.
 The medical center received particularly high ratings compared to the national study in the area of speed and efficiency with which the staff delivered care to patients.
 It also performed well in providing information and communicating with patients, according to J.D.
 Power and Associates, especially for its clear explanation of how the patient should manage his or her care after leaving the hospital.
-The University of Nebraska Medical Center and The Nebraska Medical Center offer the ideal environment for faster recovery.
+The University of Nebraska Medical Center and Nebraska Medicine offer the ideal environment for faster recovery.
 Situated on 79 acres of land, the medical and hospital complex consists of 23 buildings with a total of 835 beds and 23 clinics.